 Voting privileges of both Class A and Class B members shall be subject to suspension for nonpayment of assessments.
 The CSA Board shall be comprised of nine Class A directors and eight Class B directors, four of such Class B directors to be designated by SPR or its successors and four directors to be elected by Class B members.

 Income tax status

-CSA self-declared exempt status effective 2014 and subsequently obtained formal IRS recognition of exempt status under Section 501(c)(4) of the IRC (see Note 16).
-For the year ended December 31, 2015, CSA filed IRS Form 990 as a tax-exempt organization and intends to do the same for the year ended December 31, 2016.
+CSA self-declared exempt status effective 2014 and subsequently obtained formal IRS recognition of exempt status under Section 501(c)(4) of the IRC.
+CSA files IRS Form 990 as a tax-exempt organization.